WJZ-FM

 WJZ-FM (105.7 MHz) is a commercial radio station licensed to Catonsville, Maryland, and serving the Baltimore metropolitan area.
 The station is owned by Audacy, Inc. through licensee Audacy License, LLC, and it broadcasts a sports radio format.
-Local shows are heard on weekdays, with programming from the CBS Sports Radio Network airing nights and weekends.
-Studios and offices are located in Towson.
+Local shows are heard on weekdays, with programming from the Infinity Sports Network airing nights and weekends.
+The station's studios and offices are located in Towson.